cktlco/crew-chief-autovoicepack/README.md

 ## Common Task: Generate a new voice pack
 The only required software on your machine is a working installation of Docker (and optionally Nvidia CUDA GPU drivers for Docker).

 The core concept is to launch a "Docker container" which is a lightweight, isolated Linux environment that runs the crew-chief-autovoicepack code.
-You'll enable the container to access your GPU (optional), audio inventory file, and your baseline audio recordings.
+You'll enable the container to access your GPU (optional), phrase inventory, and your baseline audio recordings.
 The container will generate the audio files for your new voice pack, which will be saved to the output folder on your local machine.

 Windows or Mac users can install this via [Docker Desktop](https://docs.docker.com/desktop/), while Linux users can install Docker via their OS package manager or the official installation instructions.